ehotinger/blog/content/blog/vscode-delve-debugging.md

 }
 ```

-[Here is the source code](https://github.com/Microsoft/vscode-go/blob/master/src/goDebugConfiguration.ts)for the related configuration loading:
+[Here is the source code](https://github.com/Microsoft/vscode-go/blob/master/src/goDebugConfiguration.ts) for the related configuration loading:

 And there's some [useful discussion here](https://github.com/Microsoft/vscode-go/issues/1555#issuecomment-393366905) before the feature was added.